mohsen1/mafia-arena/screenshots/visual-review.md

     *   **Contrast**: Contrast is generally excellent in both light and dark modes, ensuring readability for all text and UI elements.
 *   **Spacing**: Spacing is well-executed across the application.
 There's a good balance of white space, preventing visual clutter.
 Cards have appropriate padding, table rows are comfortably spaced, and margins between sections are consistent.
 This contributes to a clean and organized layout.
 *   **Visual Hierarchy**: The overall visual hierarchy is clear.
 Main page titles are prominent, and key information (like the hero cards on the homepage) draws immediate attention.
 Tables are structured logically with clear headers.
 However, there's a minor opportunity:
-    *   On the homepage (Screenshot 01), the "Mafia Performance" and "Town Performance" section titles share a similar heading style with the main "AI Mafia Arena" title.
+    *   On the homepage (Screenshot 01), the "Mafia Performance" and "Town Performance" section titles share a similar heading style with the main "Mafia Arena" title.
 A slight visual differentiation (e.g., a smaller font size or a lighter weight) could better establish them as sub-sections.
 *   **Card Designs**: Card designs are consistent and well-utilized throughout the application (e.g., homepage hero cards, stats overview cards, game result details).
 They feature subtle borders or light shadows, giving them a modern, elevated appearance, and content within them is well-organized.

 ### 2. Information Architecture